Emollient and skin creams are an important and effective treatment used to prevent or treat dry skin conditions like:

 There is a separate page for healthcare equipment including oxygen therapy, dynamic airflow pressure relieving mattresses and incontinence products– and there is specialist advice to support you if you care for a person who is a smoker, or someone who has hoarding disorder.

-Visits can be arranged at any time (24/7), and we even fit free smoke alarms if the person you care for needs them.
+Visits can be arranged at any time (24/7), and we even fit free smoke alarms if you or the person you care for needs them.
 Specialist alarms can also be fitted – for example, strobe light and vibrating pad alarms for those who are deaf or hard of hearing.

 Find out more about home fire safety visits and book one for the person you care for.